HuggingFace token (only required for gated models such as Llama 3.3).

 }' | python3 -m json.tool

-Check the cache hit rate in the server logs.
+Check cache reuse in the server logs.
 SGLang logs each prefill batch with the number of cached tokens reused:

 docker logs sglang-server 2>&1 | grep "cached-token" | tail -10